touqir14/Nexus_Game/readme.txt

 Contributors:
 Touqir Sajed, Matt Jorgensen

 CMPUT 275 B2
 Final project

+To play the game, execute main.py file.
+You will need python 3 for this.

 COLLABORATION
 We asked Michael Bowling for advice which we used on many parts of our project